RapidField/solid-instruments/CONTRIBUTING.md

 #### 🟤 User branches

-Branches matching the pattern 🟤`user/{username}/00000-{semantic-key}` serve as source branches for pull requests targeting 🔴defect, 🟢feature and ⚫maintenance branches.
+Branches matching the pattern 🟤`user/{username}/00000-{semantic-key}` serve as source branches for pull requests targeting defect, feature and maintenance branches.
 User branches may contain work-in-progress and there are no requirements for them with respect to status checks.

-#### 📑 Workflow diagram
+#### 🔀 Workflow diagram

 **RapidField Revision Control Workflow 1.1** diverges from  [**GitFlow**](https://nvie.com/posts/a-successful-git-branching-model/) by introducing defect and maintenance branches, which are treated like feature branches from a process perspective but are used for different purposes.
 The workflow is diagrammed below.